Phthalates: Human exposure

-In a 2008 Bulgarian study, higher dust concentrations of DEHP were found in homes of children with asthma and allergies, compared with healthy children's homes.
+Higher dust concentrations of DEHP were found in homes of children with asthma and allergies, compared with healthy children's homes.
 The author of the study stated, "The concentration of DEHP was found to be significantly associated with wheezing in the last 12 months as reported by the parents."
 Phthalates were found in almost every sampled home in Bulgaria.
 The same study found that DEHP, BBzP, and DnOP were in significantly higher concentrations in dust samples collected in homes where polishing agents were used.
 Data on flooring materials was collected, but there was not a significant difference in concentrations between homes where no polish was used that have balatum (PVC or linoleum) flooring and homes with wood.
 High frequency of dusting did decrease the concentration.